xinqian-mit/API_Phonons/Readme.md

 # API Phonons
 ----
-Develped by **Xin Qian** (CU Boulder, MIT, HUST, current contant: xinqian21@hust.edu.cn).
+Develped by **Xin Qian** (Huazhong University of Science & Technology, current contant: xinqian21@hust.edu.cn).

 **API Phonons** is developed to perform complex phonon calculations when multiple packages are used, including extracting force constants and phononic properties of any empirical or machine learning potentials, calculating thermal conductivity using the Kubo's linear response theory, and computing pump-probe thermal responses using mode-resolved phonon properties.
 The API_xxx.py files contains modules and functions for interfacing different packages such as phonopy, lammps, phono3py, ShengBTE *etc*.
 All function names and modules should be self-explanatory.

 ## References
-If you find this package useful, please cite one of the following papers:
+If you find this package useful, please cite one of the following paper:
-> Xin Qian and Ronggui Yang, Phys.
-Rev. B 98, 224108 (2018)
+> Xin Qian, Guanda Quan, Te-Huan Liu, and Ronggui Yang, **API Phonons: Python Interfaces for Phonon Transport Modeling**, https://arxiv.org/abs/2411.07774

-> Xin Qian, Shenyou Peng, Xiaobo Li, Yujie Wei, Ronggui Yang, Materials Today Physics 10, 100140 (2019)
+## Acknowledgments
+This software development is supported by National Key R & D Project from Ministery of Science and Technology of China (Grant No. 2022YFA1203100).

 ## Installation

 In general, one needs to use gcc, gfortran, Cython compilers and parallel libs if necessary.